 If you are moving for work reasons, check with your company to see if they offer a relocation package to help cover some or all of the moving costs.

 New Furniture and Appliances

+First, consider how much you’ll be spending every month on your monthly mortgage payment and related costs.
 PITIA (principal, interest, property taxes, homeowners insurance, and other assessments) is an acronym describing all the components of a mortgage payment.
-The principal is the “meat” of the payment—paying down the principal will reduce the loan balance.
+Here’s how it breaks down:

 • A: The other assessments refer to things that may be applicable to the home you purchase such as Homeowner Association Dues, Flood or Earthquake Insurance, and more.

-HOA stands for Homeowners Association.
+HOA stands for homeowners association.
 These dues usually apply to a condo, co-op, or property owned in a planned community.

 The charge is usually monthly (but it could also be charged quarterly or annually), and it typically goes to maintaining the community (landscaping, garbage collection, repairs, and upgrades).

 Before purchasing a property with HOA dues, it can be important to ask the Homeowners Association for a complete HOA questionnaire.
 With this in hand, you can view how healthy the association is, whether there is any outstanding litigation due to structural or other issues, etc. These could mean increased costs down the road.

 Your budgeting probably won’t stop once you’ve moved and settled into your new home.
 Expenses will likely continue to knock on your door — landscaping, roof repair, and water heater replacement are just a few items that might require ongoing financial consideration.

 You may want to budget for 1% to 4% of the cost of your home in maintenance each year to pay for these expenses.
 However, deferred maintenance costs may require more funding, depending on the age, quality of construction, where you live, and more.